Board of Directors (Volunteer)

 Alasoba Kelsy- Braide came to Orillia as an International student from Nigeria and has made Orillia her home.
 As a Child and Youth Care student at Georgian College, she was part of the student executive council (Georgian college student association) as VP Community Engagement.
 She was actively involved in planning and executing many events at Georgian College, some of which include the initiating, plan and coordination of a week long Black History Month celebration; and the yearly Santa Claus parade; and mental health awareness.

 Alasoba also worked hand in hand with the County of Simcoe (Midhurst) through the Community Impact Project in Georgian College Orillia to implement a project called WIN-WIN (What I need, When I need it).
-The project creates educational awareness to reduce the stigma related to transitional housing for youth, through workshop in alternative school in Simcoe County.
+The project created educational awareness to reduce the stigma related to transitional housing for youth, through workshop in alternative school in Simcoe County.
 She also did her field placement at Simcoe Shore School and Volunteered at the Calvary Pentecostal Tabernacle Orillia.
-Currently, Alasoba works at Apple Blossom Village as a Youth support worker for youth with special needs and mental health issues.
+Currently, Alasoba works at Empower Simcoe as a Personal Support Worker.

 Alasoba strongly believes that inclusivity and diversity are important tools to create a safe community where everyone thrives regardless of their age, race, gender, and sexual orientation.